Last updated on 2026-05-15

 Featured Experiences

-• Industry Capstone: Game Development, where students work with community or industry partners on real projects.
+- Industry Capstone: Game Development - Collaborate with community or industry partners on real projects.

 Career Options

-The Game Development program prepares graduates for a variety of exciting career opportunities in both the gaming and broader tech industries.
+Graduates of the Information Technology: Game Development program can pursue a variety of exciting career opportunities in Canada.
 Here are some potential job roles:

-• Game Developer: Design and create interactive games for various platforms, utilizing programming and creative skills.
+- Game Developer - Design and create video games for various platforms, utilizing programming and creative skills.

-• Software Developer: Develop software applications, including games, using programming languages and development frameworks.
+- Software Developer - Develop software applications, including games, using programming languages and development tools.

-• Technical Artist: Bridge the gap between art and programming, ensuring that visual elements are effectively integrated into games.
+- Technical Artist - Bridge the gap between art and programming, ensuring visual elements are effectively integrated into games.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.